 Are There Jobs Out There?

-Though the fashion industry is growing, it is mostly growing internationally as most houses and manufacturers produce clothing overseas to avoid higher costs at home.
+The fashion industry is mostly growing internationally as most houses and manufacturers produce clothing overseas to avoid higher costs at home.
 The U.S. Bureau of Labor Statistics states that it may be necessary to relocate to New York or California, which are hubs for the industry, in order to find a career.

-All-in-all the job growth for fashion designers is expected to decline -3 percent through 2022.
-More specifically, employment of fashion designers is expected to decline 51 percent in the national fashion industry, though designers will be needed to design clothing using new types of materials, such as sustainable clothing or moisture-wicking fabric clothing.
+Job growth for fashion designers is expected to increase 3.3% through 2031, slower than average for all careers.
+However, designers will still be needed to design clothing using new types of materials, such as sustainable clothing or moisture-wicking fabric clothing.
 Read more about career outlook for fashion designers.

 Find out what a fashion designer job is really like.